Bradley-svg/GB-Heat-Pump-App-V1/docs/data-retention.md

 ## Covered Tables
 - `telemetry` (device history; batched export then delete).
-- `mqtt_webhook_messages` (webhook payload audit trail; batched export then delete).
 - `ops_metrics` (operational counters; delete only).

-### MQTT webhook fallback considerations
-- The default 90-day `TELEMETRY_RETENTION_DAYS` window also applies to `mqtt_webhook_messages`.
-Decide on the final production window (shorter if payloads are sensitive) and update the variable before enabling the cron.
-- Worker logs now emit `metric_key` values `mqtt_webhook.delivery.store_fallback` and `mqtt_webhook.delivery.queue_failed`.
-Alert on sustained non-zero values—they indicate the queue is down and D1 will accumulate extra load.
 - Include the fallback table when exporting retention evidence so ops crews can reconcile queue outages with D1 growth.

 Any new high-churn tables should be added to `src/jobs/retention.ts` and documented here.